OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/how_to_write_unit_tests.md

 ## **About unit-tests**

-You can find the executable alongside `tmbuild` or the machinery executable in the `bin/ folder.` If you wanted to make the unit-tests executable globally accessible, you need to add it to your path environment variable.
+You can find the executable alongside `tmbuild` or the machinery executable in the `bin/ folder.` If you want to make the unit-tests executable globally accessible, you need to add it to your path environment variable.
 As you may have noticed, ensuring the quality of your build, `tmbuild` will run all unit tests of all plugins at the end of its build process.
 When you add a unit test to your plugin, it is guaranteed that its unit tests run every time you build.
 This is, of course, only guaranteed if the plugin system can find the plugin and its test.

 > **Note:** unit-tests will assume that the plugins live in a folder relative to the executable in the standardized folder plugins.
 If you need to load a plugin that is not in this folder, you need to provide a valid path via `-p/--plugin` so that unit-tests can find and run your tests.